 Clocks, Overclocking, Thermals, and Power Consumption

-Here we will look at the physical and functional performance metrics for the new Ryzen 3 processors.
+Here we will look at the physical and functional performance metrics for the new Z490 motherboards.
 This includes out of the box clocks, thermals, power consumption, and of course overclocking.

 Out of the Box Clocks

 First up is a frequency plot for the 10900K on the Z490 Aorus Xtreme, and we see the telltale TVB jumps to 5.3GHz.
 Still, under the Time spy stress test, we see the clock stick at 4.9GHz mostly as GIGABYTE has opened up the flood gates on the CPU as far as power and turbo limits due to their board design being able to handle way more than what this CPU can pull.

 For power consumption tests, we use a wall meter to test the full system draw.
 The reason for this is it will represent what the entire system pulls versus our meter, which shows power draw on each PSU cable.
 The reason for this is that measuring the power draw from the EPS cable, for example, does not take into account VRM losses and, therefore, can show a much higher power draw for the CPU or other device due to an inefficient VRM design or loading range.

 Idle power with the full system and TITAN RTX discrete GPU in place, we see the power usage sitting at 70W, which matches the Taichi and is six Watts shy of the Maximus Extreme.
 I simply think that while ASUS has several EC's that perform various specialized functions, it tends to cause the board to jump a few idle Watts over the other options.